 Last month, one teen was killed and two others were seriously injured when their car fell between 500 and 900 feet down a Los Angeles-area mountain.
-The driver of the car, 18-year-old Chris Flores, was reportedly speeding on a winding section of Glendora Ridge Road right before the crash.
-Flores was unable to navigate a right-hand-curve in the road, crashed through a barrier, and sent the car flying down Mt.
+The driver of the car was reportedly speeding on a winding section of Glendora Ridge Road right before the crash.
+He was unable to navigate a right-hand-curve in the road, crashed through a barrier, and sent the car flying down Mt.
 Baldy.
-Flores and one passenger suffered serious injuries and another teenage passenger died because of the crash.
+The driver and one passenger suffered serious injuries and another teenage passenger died because of the crash.

-Flores may be facing legal consequences for his actions.
-The injured passenger and the family of the passenger who was killed in the Los Angeles accident may name Flores as a defendant in personal injury lawsuits.
-If the victims decide to take legal action, Flores could be held financially responsible for the damages sustained by the victims and their families.
+He may be facing legal consequences for his actions.
+The injured passenger and the family of the passenger who was killed in the Los Angeles accident may name the driver as a defendant in personal injury lawsuits.
+If the victims decide to take legal action, he could be held financially responsible for the damages sustained by the victims and their families.

 Liability for Los Angeles Car Accidents